dhananjaypugalendi/django-project-template-1/README.md

 The `development` or `dev` environment runs the Django application with DEBUG set to true on a small development server which auto-reloads changed files.
 Django trackbacks are shown instead of error pages.
 Django itself serves the static assets located inside your project and apps.
 The database you have created on your local machine is used

 The `staging` or `stag` environment can be run both locally or deployed because it includes both in ALLOWED_HOSTS.
 If deployed, the staging deployment should be separate from the production deployment (e.g. different Heroku application).
 The staging environment uses production type deployed static assets and databases though the actual hosted assets use a different S3 bucket from production and the staging database should be separate from the production database.
 Authentication keys or credentials are kept in environment variables, not in source.
+The staging environment uses the production requirements 'requirements/production.txt' for enforced parity.

-Typically, when moving from `development` to `staging`, first switch to the staging environment locally and run the project with manage.py's runserver to test whether interactions with production type static assets and databases works without issue.
+Typically, when moving from `development` to `staging`, first switch to the staging environment locally and run the project with manage.py's runserver to test whether interactions with production type static assets and databases works without issue (install production.txt requirements first!).
 Staging deployments should use production type webservers so that `staging` is identical to `production` except for the names of buckets, dbs, etc.

 The `production` or `prod` environment is the environment in which your application should run in the real world.
 All authentication keys or credentials are kept in environment variables, not in source.
 The project should be served by a production quality webserver such as [gunicorn](http://gunicorn.org/).
 Static assets should be served from a a globally available file store (S3) or CDN.
 Production databases should be backed up and fortified.
 Production static asset stores and databases should be touched with extreme caution.